kanidm/webauthn-rs/cable-tunnel-server/README.md

 **Warning:** This is still a work in progress, and not yet fully implemented.

+## Background

+To facilitate two-way communication between an initiator (browser) and authenticator (mobile phone), caBLE uses a WebSocket tunnel server.
+There are tunnel servers run by Apple (`cable.auth.com`) and Google (`cable.ua5v.com`), and a facility to procedurally generate new tunnel server domain names (see `get_domain()` in `webauthn-authenticator-rs/src/cable/tunnel.rs`).

+As far as the tunnel server is concerned, what happens is:

+1. The authenticator and initator choose a 16 byte tunnel ID.

+2. The authenticator connects to a tunnel server of its choosing, using HTTPS.

+3. The authenticator makes a WebSocket request to `/cable/new/${TUNNEL_ID}`.

+4. The tunnel server responds with a WebSocket handshake, and includes a 3 byte routing ID in the HTTP response headers to indicate which task is serving the request.

+5. The authenticator transmits the tunnel server ID and routing ID as as an encrypted Bluetooth Low Energy advertisement to the initiator.

+6. The initiator decrypts the advertisement, and connects to the tunnel server using HTTPS.

+7. The initiator makes a WebSocket request to `/cable/connect/${ROUTING_ID}/${TUNNEL_ID}`.

+8. The tunnel server responds with a WebSocket handshake.

+9. The tunnel server relays WebSocket messages between the authenticator and initiator.

+The initiator starts a Noise channel with the authenticator for further communication such that the tunnel server cannot read their communications, and then does registration or authentication using the FIDO 2 protocol.

+Aside from implementing some basic request filtering, message limits and session limits, the tunnel server implementations are very simple.
+The tunnel server itself does not need to concern itself with the minutae of the Noise protocol - it only needs to pass binary messages across the tunnel verbatim.

 ## Design

-caBLE has authenticator-chosen 16 byte tunnel IDs.
-When the authenticator connects, the tunnel server responds with a 3 byte routing ID.
-When the initator connects, it uses the tunnel ID and the routing ID, and this should direct it to the same serving task as the authenticator.

-The `cable-tunnel-server` consists of three parts:
+`cable-tunnel-server` consists of three parts:

-* `backend`: serving binary which passes messages between the authenticator and initator on a known tunnel ID.
+* `backend`: serving binary which passes messages between the authenticator and initiator on a known tunnel ID.

-* `frontend`: serving binary which routes requests to a `backend` task based on the routing ID (for the initator), or some other load balancing algorithm (for the authenticator).
+* `frontend`: serving binary which routes requests to a `backend` task based on the routing ID (for `connect` / initiator requests), or some other load balancing algorithm (for `new` / authenticator requests).

 * `common`: contains all the web server and caBLE boilerplate which is shared between the `backend` and `frontend` binaries.

+### Backend

-It should be possible to run the `backend` without a `frontend` – in this case the routing ID will be ignored.
+It should be possible to run the `backend` without a `frontend` – in this case the routing ID will be ignored, and all tunnels exist inside of a single serving task.

-The `frontend` should be able to handle having `backend` tasks coming and going, and have health checks to avoid routing it to bad `backend` tasks.
+### Frontend

+**Warning:** The `frontend` is not yet fully implemented, and does not yet do everything described here.
+This would be necessary for a larger scale deployment of a caBLE tunnel server.

+The `frontend` needs to do some basic request processing (for routing) before handing off the connection to a `backend`:

+* For connecting to existing tunnels, the `frontend` needs to connect to arbitrary `backend` tasks *in any location*.

+* For establishing new tunnels, the `frontend` should prefer to route to "local" `backend` tasks, taking into account backend availability and load balancing.

 This will probably need some distributed lock service to allocate the routing IDs.

-It should be possible to route based on the tunnel ID _as well_, but may not be necessary.
+While it would be possible to route based on the tunnel ID *alone*, this would make tunnel create / fetch operations global.

 ## Example session